Sebastian Walukiewicz

-Sebastian Wiktor Walukiewicz (born 5 April 2000) is a Polish professional footballer who plays as a defender for club Sassuolo on loan from Torino, and the Poland national team.
+Sebastian Wiktor Walukiewicz (born 5 April 2000) is a Polish professional footballer who plays as a defender for club Sassuolo and the Poland national team.

 Club career

 Pogoń Szczecin

 In 2017, Walukiewicz joined Pogoń Szczecin from Legia Warsaw II.
 He made his Ekstraklasa debut on 7 April 2018 against his former club, Legia Warsaw, playing 8 minutes in a 3–0 away defeat.